Management entrenchment: Corporate governance and firm value

-However through management entrenchment, ownership structure (one of the corporate governance mechanisms) changes in that way which benefits the managers.
-We already know from the above information that managers have a greater voting power while they are entrenched.
-A study carried out by Mock et al. on the relationship between manager ownership and firm's value found that as manager ownership increases, the firm's value increases as well, however not in the case where the manager is entrenched.
+However, through management entrenchment, ownership structure (one of the corporate governance mechanisms) changes in that way which benefits the managers.
+As discussed above, managers have a greater voting power while they are entrenched.
+A study carried out by Mock et al. on the relationship between manager ownership and firm's value found that as manager ownership increases, the firm's value increases as well–but not in the case where the manager is entrenched.
 The convergence-of-interest hypothesis suggests that a firm's market valuation should rise as its management owns an increasingly large portion of the firm.
 On the other hand, the entrenchment hypothesis suggests that as management increases its ownership, the incentive to maximize value declines as market discipline becomes less effective against a larger shareholding manager.

 Hence the entrenchment effect will dominate the incentive effect only for medium concentrated levels of management ownership.

 Corporate governance in credit unions

 Credit unions have a different approach towards management entrenchment and corporate governance.
 Since credit unions lack principal-agent governance between shareholders and other members, managers already enjoy benefits and job entrenchments that are not based on their performance.
 Given the theoretical predictions of Fudenberg and Tirole (1995) and the empirical research by Kanagaretnam, Lobo and Mathieu (2003) we predict that credit union managers with higher comparative levels of salary and perquisites (and limited outside opportunities) will aggressively engage in accounting manipulations when job security is threatened.